 Breastfeeding takes a lot of time.
 I am not going to do the math.
 Trust me, it takes a lot of time.
-I never tried to calculate all the hours that I breastfed, because, what’s the point?
-It is time well invested.
+A breastfeeding basket can help you save time and make life easier.

 I am all about making life easier for the breastfeeding mama.
 As you sit there, looking down lovingly at your sweet baby, you may get hungry or thirsty.
 You may just want some distraction.